DenverSuspensionCollective/DenverSuspensionCollective.github.io/resources/general/code-of-conduct.md

 {% include heading_block.html title="Scope" %}

 This COC applies to all DSC events and activities, and to all attendees as defined above.
-Any violation of this policy could result in community consequences, including expulsion from current events, suspension from future events, and/or removal from any volunteer or role.
+Any violation of this policy could result in community consequences, including expulsion from current events, suspension from future events, and/or removal from any volunteer role.
 Some forms of discrimination or harassment may also violate applicable laws, which individuals are responsible for understanding and following.

 {% include heading_block.html title="When Does This Code Apply?" %}

-This code applies to all attendees and it applies in all aspects of DSC events, wherever they may take place.
+Unless otherwise stated in a specific section, this COC applies to all attendees and it applies in all aspects of DSC events, wherever they may take place.

 All those involved have a responsibility for ensuring they treat their fellow attendees in an event space with dignity and respect, and to be aware of the potential impact their behavior has on others.
-With this code, DSC encourages attendees to call out inappropriate behavior as soon as it arises.
-(See raising a complaint section below.)
+With this COC, DSC encourages attendees to call out inappropriate behavior as soon as it arises.
+(See the "Making a Complaint of Harassment" section below.)

 The nature of suspension involves an intense interaction with many individuals.
 This process can expose attendees to vulnerable situations.